-In mystery, audiences are often given a limited amount of information and a limited perspective that allows them to intellectually dissect what has already happened.
+In mystery, audiences are often given a limited amount of information.
+This limited perspective allows them to intellectually dissect what has already happened.
 That's the key, the timing of the event here is in the past.

-Most horror and action films operate on shock rather than suspense.
+Most horror and action films operate on shock.
 Shock allows action or an event to unfold in real time in front of the audience.
-The audience perspective is also more subjective allowing them to experience the story with a character.
+The audience perspective is also more subjective, allowing them to experience the story with a character.
 They also typically know the same information that the character does.

-Alfred Hitchcock is a master at creating suspense because he fully understood the differences between suspense, shock, and mystery.
-In the video essay below, Entertain The Elk dives into how Hitchcock creates suspense with the elements we discussed above.
+Alfred Hitchcock is a master at creating suspenseful moments because he fully understood the differences between shock, and mystery.
+In the video essay below, Entertain The Elk dives into how Hitchcock creates white-knuckle tension with the elements we discussed above.

-Although suspense can be executed in a variety of creative ways throughout a variety of genres, there are a few fundamental elements of suspense.
-Now that we’ve distinguished suspense from shock and mystery, let’s take a look at the various elements that go into creating suspense.
+Suspense can be executed in a variety of creative ways in a variety of genres.
+However, there are a few fundamental elements of suspense.
+Let’s take a look at these elements that create that feeling of anxious anticipation.

 Suspense cannot be created by throwing the audience directly into chaos or turmoil.
 The chaos has to develop in order for the suspense to grow.
-A key part of executing this is by establishing stability and introducing instability.
+A key part of executing this is by establishing stability followed by instability.